tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 35 (DuFr).md

 DR_end: 1748-07-01
 players: [Kenzo, Wellby, Delwath, Seeker]
 ---
+## Timeline

+- (DR:: 1748-07-01), midday: Speak with Basu, agree to exchange magical energy from ruins for a [[Portable Hole]].
+Speak with Kassi, ask for informaiton.
+- (DR:: 1748-07-01), noon: Leave monastery and get rooms at Kirian's.
+- (DR:: 1748-07-01), afternoon: Speak with Kaleha, revealing [[Sura]]'s story.
+Speak with Ardan at the Archives, and learn more about recent events; Govir, the missing archivist; and Hada, the head scribe.
+Find clues in the form of records of Govir's research.
+- (DR:: 1748-07-01), early evening: Have dinner at Kirian's

+## Narrative

 The session starts as the party emerges from the [[Elven Arborea Workshop|Elven ruins]] beneath the [[Lakan Monastery]], charged vials full of the energy of the plane of [[Arborea]] in hand. [[Basu]], eagerly waiting, takes the party to his workshop, where he describes various magical items he can construct with this energy, including a very fancy tent he once constructed that looked like just a small patch of canvas but could hold twenty people comfortably.
 The party decides they want a [[Portable Hole]], and leaves with the promise that [[Basu]] will have it ready in two weeks.